First CME courses of 2017 focus on GI, neuromuscular, and bone diseases

 During this two-day meeting, designed specifically for primary care providers, neurologists, NPs, PAs, and RNs who desire to gain advanced knowledge in the diagnosis and management of patients with neuromuscular disease, attendees will participate in lively discussions around interesting and challenging patients and learn to formulate protocols for treatment and management of both common and unusual neuromuscular disorders.
 After this symposium, participants will be able to identify characteristic findings on muscle biopsies and electrophysiologic studies and describe recent advances in research on neuromuscular disorders

-LOCATION: Texas Scottish Rite Hospital for Children, T. Boone Pickens Training and Conference Center
+LOCATION: Scottish Rite for Children, T. Boone Pickens Training and Conference Center

 DIRECTOR: Susan T. Iannaccone, M.D., FAAN, Professor, Departments of Pediatrics and Neurology, UTSW; Director, Child Neurology, Children’s Medical Center